OctoPrint/octoprint.org/content/blog/2016-09-23-new-release-1.2.16/index.md

 tags:
 - Release
-summary: "Another shiny maintenance release with various improvements and bug fixes\n\
-  plus the new release channel feature awaits you!"
+summary: "Another shiny maintenance release with various improvements and bug fixes plus the new release channel feature awaits you!"
 slug: new-release-1.2.16
 images: